plan-systems/design-docs/proof-of-correctness.md

 - ...then **C** can elect to "hard fork" **𝓛<sub>C</sub>** to an earlier time state, where specified members are struck from the member registry and others are granted admin permission.

 #### Storage Portability
-- **C**, led by a coordinated admin effort, always has the ability to swap out CRDT technologies.
+- **C**, led by a coordinated admin effort, always has the ability to switch CRDT technologies.
-- For example, **𝓛<sub>C</sub>** may automatically halt under suspicious network conditions or insufficient peer connectivity, but earlier in its history when it had to be more agile, **C** used a CRDT that favored "liveness" over safety).
+- For example, suppose **𝓛<sub>C</sub>** has the safety feature such that it automatically halts under suspicious network conditions or insufficient peer connectivity.
+However, earlier in **C**'s history, a CRDT that favored "liveness" over safety was chosen because **C** needed to be agile and often be "offline-first".

 ---